Estimate Parameters of a drift_dm Model via Classical Optimization

 Search space specification

-can be specified flexibly:
+lower and upper can be specified flexibly:

 As unnamed numeric vectors (not recommended unless you're sure of the parameter order)